Quantum-Resistant Authentication Scheme for RFID Systems Using Lattice-Based Cryptography: System Model, Problem Formulation, Adversary Model, and Security Goals

 \subsection{Adversary Model}

-We adopt the Dolev–Yao (DY) adversary model~\cite{DY}, which is widely used in the analysis of cryptographic protocols \cite{9720852,1443199,1310742}.
-In this model, the protocol participants are assumed to behave honestly, while the communication channels are considered insecure.
+We adopt the Dolev-Yao (DY) adversary model~\cite{DY}, which is widely used in the analysis of cryptographic protocols \cite{9720852,1443199,1310742}.
+Recall that an adaptive DY adversary can intercept, modify, and impersonate entities based on what it observes in the current session.
+In contrast, a static DY adversary does not learn in real-time and cannot change its strategy on the fly using intercepted messages.
+While a static adversary is weaker, an adaptive adversary is more flexible and smarter, making it a stronger threat model.
+In this paper, we allow the DY adversary to be adaptive.
+The protocol participants are assumed to behave honestly, while the communication channels are considered insecure.
 The adversary, say $\mathcal{A}$, is capable of performing various operations, including the following: \begin{enumerate}[i.] \item $\mathcal{A}$ can obtain any message from any of the public channels in the system. \item $\mathcal{A}$ is a legitimate user of the system who can receive and send messages over any public channel. \item $\mathcal{A}$ can eavesdrop, intercept, and modify messages between other entities. \item $\mathcal{A}$ can impersonate other entities to receive and send messages. \end{enumerate}

-Note that both the communication channels-- between the tag and the reader, and between the reader and the server-- are assumed to be insecure and susceptible to eavesdropping, message tampering, and replay attacks.
+Note that both the communication channels- between the tag and the reader, and between the reader and the server- are assumed to be insecure and susceptible to eavesdropping, message tampering, and replay attacks.